-SEDA wishes to acknowledge the following organizations who have led the way in championing economic preparedness and recovery as it relates to natural and manmade disasters.
+SEDA acknowledges the following organizations that have led the way in championing economic preparedness and recovery as it relates to natural and manmade disasters.

 Readers are encouraged to visit www.restoreyoureconomy.org for an extensive online library of case studies and documented economic recovery efforts from other jurisdictions.